ds4dm/ecole/docs/index.rst

 designed to ease the development of machine learning approaches for combinatorial optimization.
-More precisely, the goal of Ecole is to allow for a fast and safe prototyping of any ML for CO approach that can be formulated as a control problem (i.e., a Markov Decision Problem), as well as providing reproducible benchmarking protocols for comparison to existing approaches.
+More precisely, the goal of Ecole is to allow for a fast and safe prototyping of any ML for CO approach that can be formulated as a control problem (*i.e.*, a Markov Decision Problem), as well as providing reproducible benchmarking protocols for comparison to existing approaches.

 .. testcode::